Legal 6 min read

 • Questioning the expertise of those analyzing the metadata

-Essential practices for metadata evidence:
+Best practices for handling metadata evidence

-1. Preserve original files with metadata intact using forensic imaging techniques
+1. Preserve original files with metadata intact using forensic imaging

 2. Maintain a clear chain of custody documentation